-The little girl, she sings, dances and twirls in the dark.
+The little girl, she sings, she dances and twirls in the dark.
 As she spins, sparkles kick up and surround her in light.
 The old man plays guitar and the animals dance with her, lighting up the night.

 We stood in line, waiting for the bus that would take us 20 minutes away, to a place called Vallea Lumina.
-This was a light show combined with night hike I had read about.
+This was a light show combined with a nighttime hike I had read about.
 The night was cool and a low mist hung in the air, droplets of rain threatening but never quite turning into the showers that we feared might ruin our hike.

 It was a perfect night for a mystical walk.
 I had read about Vallea and it was on my list of things to do while in Whistler, BC.
 I was a bit concerned about what it might be like, considering I was the only female in a party of five, two of my group being teenagers.
 Would they be bored or would Vallea be all that the reviews promised?